St. Michael’s Church, Aspley Heath

 The first vicar was the Rev’d Hay Erskine, previously rector of Aspley Guise, and the churchwardens were William Denison, who lived at Fenton House, which later became the vicarage, and William Clarke, a corn and coal merchant.

-The first Verger was Henry Bazley, to be followed in 1893 by Henry Hebbes – the grandfather of Muriel Hebbes who is still living in Woburn Sands when these notes were compiled in February 2006, aged 101.
+The first Verger was Henry Bazley, to be followed in 1893 by Henry Hebbes – the grandfather of Muriel Hebbes who is still living in Woburn Sands [February 2006], aged 101.

 In 1889 the church was enlarged, providing 100 extra seats.
 A new pulpit was given by the Stuart family of Sandymount in Station Road in memory of four of their children.
 They also donated the stained glass window in the Lady Chapel.
 The original East Window (which can now be seen in the “upper room”) was replaced by the Window of the Ascension, given in memory of the churchwarden William Denison who died just before the extension was completed in 1890.